sfigg/commercialization-public/manufacture/desktop/install-windows-from-a-usb-flash-drive.md

 You can install Windows on a device without a DVD drive by using a USB flash drive.

+> [!Note]
-If you are looking to download a tool that downloads Windows 10 and creates a bootable Windows installation USB drive, see [Download Windows 10](https://www.microsoft.com/en-us/software-download/windows10).
+> If you are looking to download a tool that downloads Windows 10 and creates a bootable Windows installation USB drive, see [Download Windows 10](https://www.microsoft.com/en-us/software-download/windows10).

-This topic covers creating a bootable Windows installation USB drive from a Windows 10 install .iso or DVD.
+This topic covers how to create a bootable Windows installation USB drive from a Windows 10 install .iso or DVD.

 ## What you need